Posted by Sedgwick’s temporary housing division on

 Using an extension cord increases the chance of fires.
 Instead, find a closer outlet, or if a cord has to be used, make sure it is three-prong and is capable of handling the amount of electricity the space heater requires.

 Enjoy the holidays and revel in the glory of your decorating skills, especially with the peace of mind that you are protecting you and your family against the worst.
 Our team is still here finding temporary housing solutions for displaced policyholders and adjusters.
-Temporary Accommodations wishes you and yours a fabulous holiday season, and a Happy New Year!
+Sedgwick’s temporary housing division wishes you and yours a fabulous holiday season, and a Happy New Year!